Tabcorp/require-lint/README.md

 # require-lint

-`require-lint` parses your code for `require` statements, and checks that:
+Parses your code for `require` statements, and checks that:

 - all required dependencies are mentioned in `package.json`
 - all depedencies in `package.json` are still being used